Dorothy Dene: Acting career

 Ada Alice became "Dorothy Dene" in 1882 when Leighton became Ada's benefactor.
 It was adopted as a stage name for her theatrical career.
 "Dorothy" was chosen by Ada in reference to her younger sister who died in 1877 and the surname Dene was chosen by Leighton.

+Dene made her debut as an actress as Maria in The School For Scandal in 1886.
+Theatre critic Clement Scott predicted great things for her acting career after seeing her first performance.
+After that she played dramatizations of Bleak House and Called Back along with many classical plays.

-Dene made her debut as an actress as Marin in The School For Scandal in 1886.
-She appeared in New York City in a play produced by the Theater of Arts and Letters and performed in other venues there.
-She found little success as a performer in America and her tour was eventually abandoned.
+In late 1892, Dene traveled to the United States and in New York City she performed in a play produced by the Theater of Arts and Letters.
+She also performed in other venues in the country.
+Although the very critical American audience considered her performance to their standards and received many offers from managers, Dene found little success as a performer in America and her 1893 tour was eventually abandoned.
 In Britain her skill as an actress did not go unnoticed.
 In 1894, in a tour of A Woman of No Importance, she alternated the roles of Mrs Allonby and Mrs Arbuthnot with the company's other leading lady, Florence West: critics complimented Dene on contrasting the two very different characters successfully.
 One wrote that she rose "to a height of intense emotional power" in the latter role, another that she played the former "with much charm and grace of manner".

+Later years

-She died in London in 1899, at the age of forty and is buried in Kensal Green Cemetery.
+Some reports mention her spending her last four years as a recluse and that physicians who treated her said "she was dying from consumption, a victim of her own work, in spending long hours, scantily draped, in the not too comfortable studio."
+She died in London in the summer of 1899 at the age of forty and is buried in Kensal Green Cemetery.